 American politics is naturally a major concern of many Chicago faculty.
 The institutional features of American politics--from the budget process to race relations--are also well represented in departmental research.
 John Brehm studies American political behavior, focusing on public opinion and political organizations.
 Brehm also conducts research in statistical methods for political science.
 Cathy Cohen is interested in the politics of marginal groups, especially as they engage in non-traditional forms of political activism.
 While much of her research focuses on the politics of African American communities, she also works in the areas of queer theory, lesbian and gay politics, social movements and political activism and socialization among young people.
 Michael Dawson is recognized as one of the country's leading scholars of African-American politics.
 His work combines sophisticated data analysis with a deep understanding of community institutions that serve to mobilize opinion and organize political action.
 Mark Hansen makes use of rational choice models to examine phenomena ranging from political participation to interest group mobilization to interest group influence in Congress to the political economy of government revenue policy.
 William Howell writes broadly on separations of powers issues, with a particular focus on the American presidency.
 Having just finished a major study on the impacts of war on presidential power, he currently is undertaking projects on distributive politics, Obama's Race to the Top Initiative, and the normative foundations of executive power.
 Eric Oliver studies urban and suburban politics, racial attitudes, health policy, and political psychology.
 His books include Local Elections and the Politics of Small Scale Democracy, Democracy in Suburbia and Fat Politics: The Real Story behind America's Obesity Epidemic.
 John Padgett currently conducts research in the related areas of organizational invention and of state and market co-evolution, mostly in the context of Renaissance Florence but also through agent-based modeling.
 He is well known for his models of the federal budget process and for his studies of organizations, decisionmaking and social-political networks.
 Gerald Rosenberg is interested in the American legal process.
 Rosenberg focuses mainly on the judiciary, especially the courts' impact on larger political processes such as school desegregation and abortion rights.
 His important book on the Supreme Court, The Hollow Hope, overturns a generation of conventional wisdom about the impact of court decisions.
 In addition to his scholarship, Rosenberg has been recognized as one of the University's top teachers.

 Chicago founded the modern study of international politics, under the leadership of the late Quincy Wright and Hans Morgenthau.
 Today, the department's faculty includes some of the leading scholars in the field.
 Their interests in both subject matter and methodology are diverse.
-Charles Lipson concentrates on international economic cooperation and conflict.
-Lipson has worked extensively on the politics of international corporations and banks, and on international agreements.
 John Mearsheimer has done pathbreaking work on conventional deterrence and international relations theory, and has co-authored a book on the Israel lobby that was on the New York Times best seller list.
 He is considered one of the leading realist thinkers in the world.
 Robert Pape has done provocative work on strategic air power and economic sanctions, and has recently published a book on the strategic logic of suicide terrorism.
 Paul Poast combines diplomatic history and statistical methodology to explore alliance politics and the political economy of international security.
 Paul Staniland works on political violence in South and Southeast Asia, with a focus on insurgency, state building, and foreign policy.

 Chicago has long been concerned with the distinctive features of national political systems and the theoretical problems of comparing them.
 Comparative inquiry is particularly demanding since it requires both a broad conceptual sweep (crucial in identifying issues for comparison) and a detailed knowledge of countries and regions.
 A well trained scholar must not only understand local politics but also culture, language, and national history.
 This breadth is emphasized in Chicago's graduate training and is reflected in the faculty.